onflow/flow-go/cmd/access/README.md

 # Access Node

-The access node provides a single point of contact to interact with the flow network.
+The access node provides a single point of contact to interact with the Flow network.
 It implements the [Access API](https://github.com/onflow/flow/blob/master/docs/access-api-spec.md)

 It is a GRPC server which also connects to a collection node and an execution node via GRPC.